 A nun’s vocation, or ministry, is to witness the primacy of prayer in the church, to serve as a reminder of the contemplative dimension in all lives and to intervene for others before God.

-It’s rare that you would meet a nun outside of the monastery or convent in the public eye.
+Many cloistered nuns only leave the enclosure for serious reasons and on rare occasions.
+So, it’s quite rare that you would meet a nun outside of the monastery or convent in the public eye.
+However, for some orders of nuns, the rules of enclosure are a bit more relaxed.

-Sisters are engaged in many different kinds of jobs (ministries).
-The life of a sister combines a life of prayer with a life of active ministry.
+While prayer is a very important component of the lives of sisters, it is not their primary work.
+Apostolic sisters involve themselves in various kinds of employment that are helpful to humanity -- which is called ministry.
+The life of an apostolic sister combines a life of prayer with a life of active ministry.
 Many sisters’ ministries are determined by the needs of the poor and marginalized.

 The details of where a sister lives and how a sister serves in the world are determined by her particular religious order, or congregation.
 Some sisters live in convents while other sisters, because of the location of their ministry, may live in small groups in regular houses (usually rented) or on their own.